RajatYadav01/rent-your-place/README.md

 - Proper **pagination** is provided for viewing all the properties.

 ## Usage
 To use the project you can visit [RajatYadav01.github.io/rent-your-place](https://rajatyadav01.github.io/rent-your-place/) which hosts the projects's front end.
-The back end of project is hosted on [Render](https://render.com).
+The back end of project is hosted on [Render](https://render.com) and the database is hosted on [Neon](https://neon.tech).

 ## Working
 All users can view all the properties posted and apply filters based on any attribute of the property.
 But to perform actions like **adding a property**, **updating a property**, clicking on the **Like** button, clicking on the **I'm interested** button, etc., the user needs to be registered.